gabesoft/srunner/README.md

 ```

 where
-- state:    Is an object that is local to the runner object and it's passed to every step
+- `state`:    Is an object that is local to the runner object and it's passed to every step
-- options:  Is used to pass any parameter from the main script (see the startServers method above)
+- `options`:  Is used to pass any parameter from the main script (see the startServers method above)
-- cb:       Is a callback method that must be called (potentially with an error).
+- `cb`:       Is a callback method that must be called (potentially with an error).
 If called with an
               error all the steps following this one will be skipped and an error handler will be
               invoked if specified.

 # methods